-- Allocate more resources to DSR, both to support additional needed staffing and DSR's ability to leverage additional funding and partnership opportunities within and beyond city government. - Sustainability must become a bedrock principle for the City, in the Now | Next Plan, and in the goals, plans, programs, and projects of all City departments, not just DSR.
+- Allocate more resources to sustainability initiatives citywide, both to support additional needed staffing and the City's ability to leverage additional funding and partnership opportunities within and beyond city government. - Sustainability must become a bedrock principle for the City, in the Now | Next Plan, and in the goals, plans, programs, and projects of all City departments, not just DSR.